AM (radio program): Current broadcast times

 An early edition of the program called Early AM is broadcast as a ten-minute program at 6:05am across the ABC Local Radio network.

-After a ten-minute ABC News bulletin at 7:00am, AM on Radio National is presented a 20-minute program which commences at 7:10am.
+After a ten-minute ABC News bulletin at 7:00am, AM on Radio National is presented as a 20-minute program which commences at 7:10am.

 A full 25 minute edition of AM is aired on the ABC Local Radio network, commencing at 8:05am.
 Until 2020, it had previously commenced at 8:00am immediately following the iconic 15-minute edition of ABC News at 7:45am.
 However, after the axing of the 7:45 bulletin, a new five-minute news bulletin was introduced at the top of the hour, reducing AM to 25 minutes in duration.

 A separate edition of AM is presented for ABC Radio Perth and regional Western Australian ABC stations at 10:00am EST due to the time difference between the eastern states and WA.

 AM is also broadcast on Saturday mornings on Radio National, 7.10 am, as This Week.
 Like its weekday counterpart, This Week is also presented at 8:05am on ABC Local Radio.

 AM is not broadcast on Sundays.

 Presenters and reporters

-As of 2023, the program has had 17 presenters, with Tony Eastley being the longest serving having hosted the show for a decade between 2004 and 2014.
+As of 2026, the program has had 17 presenters, with Tony Eastley being the longest serving having hosted the show for a decade between 2004 and 2014.

-Throughout its 56-year history, there have only been three female hosts of AM, including Ellen Fanning, Linda Mottram and current host Sabra Lane.
+Throughout its 56-year history, there have been three four hosts of AM, including Ellen Fanning, Linda Mottram, Sabra Lane and current host Isabella Higgins.

 Reporters who have worked on the program throughout its history have included Ray Martin, Richard Carleton, Jeff McMullen, Charles Wooley, Bob Carr and Clare Martin.